 Evidence may be in the form of powders, capsules, tablets, vegetable matter and paraphernalia, as well as any solid, liquid, or vapor that could contain a chemical to be identified.
 On average the forensic chemistry section receives approximately 20,000 cases per year.

 Any Arkansas law enforcement agency may request the assistance of the Forensic Chemistry section in dealing with any crime scene investigation involving chemicals that are suspected of being used to manufacture a controlled substance.
-When responding to a crime scene involving evidence associated with the manufacture of a controlled substance and assistance is needed, please call Norman Kemper at (501) 554-5554.
+When responding to a crime scene involving evidence associated with the manufacture of a controlled substance and assistance is needed, please call Terra Lucas (501) 510-7166.
+If you need assistance in Northwest region, please call Brandon Davis 479-365-8707.
 We can assist by phone or, if necessary, can respond to the crime scene to assist in the investigation.

 The chemist summarizes their analytical findings in a written report for each case.
-The report and the evidence are then available for the submitting law enforcement agency to pick up.
+The evidence is then available for the submitting law enforcement agency to pick up.

 The forensic chemist may testify in municipal, circuit, and federal court as needed regarding the laboratory results.